-Holography images test part responses to changes in load showing the, as well as part movement.
-Holography using continuous wave lasers and video frame rate data acquisition require vibration isolation usually in the form of air supported isolation tables.
-Coupled with ultrasonic vibration excitation of the test part, holographic systems in production provide very high-resolution images of disbonds in small complex shaped components, such as turbine aircraft components and medical devices.
+Holography interferometry images test part responses to changes in load, as well as component movement.
+Holography nondestructive testing using continuous wave lasers and video frame rate data acquisition requires vibration isolation, usually in the form of air supported isolation tables.
+Coupled with ultrasonic vibration excitation of the test part, holographic systems in production provide very high-resolution images of disbonds in small complex shaped parts, such as turbine aircraft components and medical devices.